MCP Servers

 🔧 Step-by-Step Setup Guide

-The setup steps differ based on the type of MCP server you're using — official or community servers.
+The setup steps differ based on the type of MCP server you're using — remote or locally hosted community servers with either SSE or stdio transport support.

 These are hosted by the third party application itself.
 Setup is minimal.